KarlHenrik/Jupyter-Notebook-Projects/_build/features/notebooks/Volleyball.md

 ## The Rules

-When I say "the fastest possible serve", what I mean is the serve that takes the least amount of time to reach the opponents floor, to give my opponent the least amount of time possible to react to my serve.
+When I say "the fastest possible serve", what I mean is the serve that takes the least amount of time to reach the opponents floor, giving my opponent the smallest amount of time possible to react to my serve.

-Before I tackle the problem, I'll need to define some parameters as the court, net, ball and air will affect the serve.
-Information about the court, net and ball are given by the <a href="https://www.fivb.org/EN/Refereeing-Rules/documents/FIVB-Volleyball_Rules_2017-2020-EN-v06.pdf">FIVB</a>.
+Before I tackle the problem, I'll need to define some parameters, as the court, net, ball and air will affect the outcome of the serve.
+Information about the court, net and ball were taken from the <a href="https://www.fivb.org/EN/Refereeing-Rules/documents/FIVB-Volleyball_Rules_2017-2020-EN-v06.pdf">FIVB</a>.

 A volleyball court is 18m by 9m, and the net has a height of 2.43m, standing tall in the middle of the court.
 The ball weighs 270g, and has a radius of 10,5cm.